OpenImaging/miqa-landing-page/README.md

 **Note:** This site will not build on GitHub pages.
 It can be optimized to do so, however the "jekyll-scholar" plugin does not work on GitHub Pages, so we opted for deploying on Netlify.

 ## Developing locally
-Start by cloning this repository followed by `cd docs`.
+Start by cloning this repository.

 #### Building Tailwind
 Tailwind and our other dev packages need to be built prior to Jekyll, as it needs the `manifest.yml` file to link to the properly built CSS.